-Unless an estate is very small, when a person dies and they have left a Will, there are a number of formal procedures that must be followed before the estate can be distributed to the beneficiaries under the Will.
+When a person who has left a Will dies, there are a number of formal procedures that must be followed before the estate can be distributed to the beneficiaries.
 In most cases, the executor will need to apply for a Grant of Probate from the Probate Division of the Supreme Court.
-Probate is the authority given by the Court to the executor to deal with the assets and liabilities of the estate.
-The Grant of Probate is usually a formality but the Court cannot issue a Grant of Probate until 7 days after the death of the Will maker (also known as the testator).

 To obtain a Grant of Probate, the executor will need to file a number of documents with the Court.
+The fee to do this will depend on the value of the estate.
 It can take some time to gather all the necessary information to complete the paperwork.
+The Court cannot issue a Grant of Probate until 14 days after the Notice of Intention to apply for a Grant of Probate has been published on the Courts website.
 If the documents are in order, the Grant of Probate can take between 3 - 18 weeks to be issued.

 If a person dies and they do not have a valid Will, then it is said that they died 'intestate'.